DevSilv/DevSilv-bracket-string-validator/README.md

 ### Tools and technologies

-1. This utility is written partially in the [Bash language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and partially in the [JavaScript language](https://en.wikipedia.org/wiki/JavaScript).
+1. This application is written partially in the [Bash language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and partially in the [JavaScript language](https://en.wikipedia.org/wiki/JavaScript).
-2. This utility makes use of the [Node.js runtime environment](https://en.wikipedia.org/wiki/Node.js).
+2. This application makes use of the [Node.js runtime environment](https://en.wikipedia.org/wiki/Node.js).
     - In particular, it makes use of [Node.js's experimental ECMAScript modules support](https://nodejs.org/api/esm.html).
-3. This utility makes use of the [JSON format](https://en.wikipedia.org/wiki/JSON).
+3. This application makes use of the [JSON format](https://en.wikipedia.org/wiki/JSON).
-4. This utility's validation algorithm is taken from [this post on the 4programmers.net forum](https://4programmers.net/Forum/C_i_C++/327138-sprawdzenie_czy_wyrazenie_jest_nawiasowe?p=1594101#id1594101).
+4. This application's validation algorithm is taken from [this post on the 4programmers.net forum](https://4programmers.net/Forum/C_i_C++/327138-sprawdzenie_czy_wyrazenie_jest_nawiasowe?p=1594101#id1594101).

 ## Sources

-Below are some of the sources that was helpful for me when writing this utility.
+Below are some of the sources that was helpful for me when writing this application.
 They are presented in no particular order.

 - Lifewire:
     - https://www.lifewire.com/pass-arguments-to-bash-script-2200571